farmera/sare_grant/study_results_drones.md

 outshines the other aerial methods used.

 ![](img/RGB_SARE-Cropped.png)
 ###### Figure 3.
-A view for 'nadir' showing scale of individual sections.
-The 'bumps' in this photo show where sugarcane is responding to treatments.
+A view for 'nadir' showing relative scale of the individual sections.
+The 'bumps' indicate where sugarcane is responding to treatments.

 #### Section II